BKimMD/Opioid-Manager/README.md

 4. Opens chart in CPRS of selected patient on list and tries to close/wait for popups to be manually closed

-a.
-For UDS, checks to see if there’s already an existing UDS order within last month and will try to go to next patient if order exists
+ -       For UDS, checks to see if there’s already an existing UDS order within last month and will try to go to next patient if order exists

 5. Creates order for naloxone/UDS